 Woe Is Me!
-"Constant Rejection Is Making Me Moody.
-How Can I Be Less Mean?"
+“Constant Rejection Is Making Me Moody.
+How Can I Be Less Mean?”

 — Not a failure

 RP: Rejection is unavoidable and usually beyond our control, but it doesn’t have to be terrible.
-Next, we can control how much it stings and what it makes us do (or keeps us from doing).
-A whole life is always going to have plenty of rejection along the way.
+We can control how much it stings and what it makes us do (or keeps us from doing) next.
+A full life is always going to have plenty of rejection along the way.
 There’s no way around it.
 Hearing ‘no’ feels easier and productive once we accept that it will happen and allow it to happen a lot.
 Frequent rejection is a sign that you are putting yourself out there and facing real risks.
 Accepting that it will happen will stop rejection from feeling like loss and start feeling like progress.

 First, rejection is not about you.
 It’s about the person who is rejecting.
 They state that what fits you is not for them for reasons you might speculate but don’t know.
 We always want to be accepted but remind ourselves it isn’t what you bring but what they need.
 Second, the immediate rejection can feel much more significant in the scheme of things than it actually is.
 There is no one opportunity, a relationship, a job, or anything else that’s going to make or break you.
 There will also be plenty more.
 Let rejection feel like a nudge in the right direction and not the end of the path.